-- 25.1.1 Program Briefings are mandatory for all contest officials and competitors. - 25.1.2 Notification of time and place will be given in advance. - 25.1.3 The briefing will be officiated by the Chief Judge(s) or their representative. - 25.1.4 Program Briefings may be given for each Program individually or combined into a daily briefing. - 25.1.5 The briefing will include, in the following order: - a) Roll call and Order of Flight. - i.
-Pilots must answer roll call in person.
-Competitors who miss roll call shall be charged \$50 to receive a special individual briefing. - If the special briefing fee has not been paid by the time the competitor flies, the Chief Judge will assess a Failure to Prepare Penalty. - iii.
-The Contest Jury has the right to waive penalties if missing roll call was due to circumstances beyond the competitor's control. - b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - c) Introduction of FAA officials. - d) Weather forecast and winds aloft. - e) Official wind direction for the flight(s) immediately following the briefing. - f) Position of the Aerobatic Box, Judging Line, and Deadline if applicable. - g) Starting procedures. - i.
+- 25.1.1 Program Briefings are mandatory for all contest officials and competitors. - 25.1.2 Notification of time and place will be given in advance. - 25.1.3 The briefing will be officiated by the Chief Judge(s) or their representative. - 25.1.4 Program Briefings may be given for each Program individually or combined into a daily briefing. - 25.1.5 The briefing will include, in the following order: - a) Roll call and Order of Flight. - Pilots must answer roll call in person.
+Competitors who miss roll call, without prior Contest Director Late Arrival permission, shall be charged \$50 to receive a special individual briefing. - If the special briefing fee has not been paid by the time the competitor flies, the Chief ii.
+Judge will assess a Failure to Prepare Penalty. - iii.
+The Contest Jury has the right to waive penalties if missing roll call was due to circumstances beyond the competitor's control. - Any Late Arrivals authorized by the Contest Director will be disclosed. - b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - Introduction of FAA officials. - d) Weather forecast and winds aloft. - e) Official wind direction for the flight(s) immediately following the briefing. - Position of the Aerobatic Box, Judging Line, and Deadline if applicable. - Starting procedures. - i.
 Location of dead prop area(s), if any. - ii.
-Taxi, take-off, and holding procedures. - iii.
-Noise abatement procedures and location of any noise sensitive areas. - iv.
-Traffic pattern. - v.
-Aborts by competitors on the ground and in the air. - vi.
-Location of Sterile Area. - h) Radio procedures and frequencies. - Recall signals.
-Briefing of the recall signal shall include the phrasing to be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict. - j) Optional Safety Check maneuver. - k) Official contest working hours. - I) Low Lines. - m) Personnel permitted on the judging line. - n) Review of the Incident Response Plan. - o) Review of grading criteria for figures and Presentation, as required.
+Taxi, take-off, and holding procedures. - Noise abatement procedures and location of any noise sensitive areas. iii. - Traffic pattern. iv. - Aborts by competitors on the ground and in the air. ٧. - Location of Sterile Area. vi. - Radio procedures and frequencies. - Recall signals.
+Briefing of the recall signal shall include the phrasing to be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict. - j) Optional Safety Check maneuver. - Official contest working hours. - I) Low Lines. - m) Personnel permitted on the judging line. - Review of the Incident Response Plan. - Review of grading criteria for figures and Presentation, as required.